05.08.25

 Depending on the cause and severity, vets may prescribe:

-• Probiotics to assist in restoring a healthy gut microbiome, especially after infections or antibiotic treatments.
+• Probiotics may assist in shortening diarrhoea or restoring a healthy gut microbiome, especially after infections or antibiotic treatments

-• Antibiotics if a bacterial infection is confirmed.
+• Antibiotics are not routinely needed for uncomplicated cases, only if a bacterial infection or systemic illness is confirmed

 3. Dietary management